 Alternatively, there are several smaller, more manageable trails that you can attempt that take just a few hours.
 They lead you past beautiful woodlands, hidden waterfalls, and small churches.

-However, archaeologists later found that the bones recovered here were those of healthy young men.
-So, it is believed that the reality is that Keadas cave was actually used as a place to throw prisoners and criminals.
+Later though, archaeologists later found that the bones recovered here were those of healthy young men, not children or the infirm.
+A popular theory now is that Keadas cave was used as a place to throw prisoners and criminals.